Sneakerella: Plot

 El is unsure how to explain the truth to Kira, but Sami convinces him to reach out to her and arrange a meeting with her father.
 Realizing El's plan, Zelly and Stacy steal his other shoe, and El arrives just after his stepbrothers have informed Darius that El is merely a stock boy.
-El tries to explain himself, but Darius and Kira rebuke him for breaking their trust and send him away.
+El tries to explain himself, but Darius and Kira rebuke him for lying to them and send him away.
 As Trey prepares to close the store and move the family back to New Jersey, El throws away his designs, which are found by Gustavo.

 Kira's mother suggests that her disappointment in El comes from trying too hard to meet her father's expectations, leading her to realize that she put just as much pressure on El herself.
 El wakes up to find a pair of sneakers from Gustavo, created from his design inspired by Kira.
 While Sami distracts his stepbrothers, El races to the King brand sneaker drop, where he and Kira apologize to each other.

 Zelly and Stacy take off in the moving truck to confront El, and Sami urges Trey to see how unfairly he has been treating El since his mother's death.
 El convinces Darius of his good intentions, his talent, and his feelings for Kira, but is interrupted by his stepbrothers.
 Trey arrives, reining in his sons.
 He apologizes for being so hard on El, and asks for a second chance to be a real father to El, while Darius declares El his new designer.

 One year later, El is in a relationship with Kira, and has transformed Laces into “El-evate”, his own sneaker store pushing new and creative designs for all of Queens.